Compare chequing accounts

 Despite all this change — and the variety of products to select from — Canadians still rely on a chequing account as their day-to-day bank account.
 In January 2023, data from the Finder: Consumer Sentiment Survey Q1(2) was released, and showed that 17% of respondents were looking to open a new chequing account in Q1 2023.

-The desire to open a new chequing account dropped from Q1 2023 to Q2 2023, with just over 1 in 10 Canadians (11%) planning to open a chequing account between April and June 2023 (compared to 17% between January and March 2023).
+Interestingly, the desire to open a new chequing account rose from Q1 2023 to Q2 2023, with 22% of Canadians planning to open a chequing account between April and June 2023 (compared to 17% between January and March 2023).

 How do I open a chequing account?